ubx/CAN-logger2/README.md

 - Use a fast SD card (A1/A2 or High Endurance) and keep it healthy/formatted (FAT32).
 - Reduce other workload while logging (disable unnecessary peripherals, WiFi, or display if not needed).
 - If you still experience drops, you can increase queue depths in src/logger/logging.cpp:
-  - CAN_QUEUE_LEN: number of CAN frames buffered between driver and formatter.
+  - CAN_QUEUE_LEN: number of CAN frame buffered between driver and formatter.
   - SD_QUEUE_LEN: number of formatted lines buffered before SD writing.
     Be mindful that increasing these consumes internal RAM.
 - If your board has PSRAM, keep it enabled.
 The logger uses a large batch buffer to write in big chunks for higher throughput.